 I took the above photo while I was walking these 14 dogs right by Prospect Park in New York City with plenty of distractions and other dogs passing by.
 These dogs are NOT highly trained dogs.
 They are regular family dogs.
 Some of them had actually fought in the past against each other and had leash aggression.
 Without good and benevolent leadership this would have not been possible.

 I will first start defining what I mean by leadership.

 Leadership means practicing awareness, self control, decision making and accountability when you have to.
 By that order!

-I see leadership as a responsability, a service and a privilege, not an entitlement.
+I see leadership as a responsability, a service and a privilege, not as an entitlement.

 This is always true with dogs, although in appearance is not always true with humans.
 And I say in appearance because we humans sometimes get lost in the intricate game of power by manipulating or imposing our way, although this is simply because of lack of awareness.
 Our egos take over and we make a big mess.
 Dogs don’t have Egos.

 Anyways, dogs don’t play that game.
 Dogs don’t listen to a leader, they listen to the energy behind the leader.
 This is a very important concept.
-It has to do with awareness.
+It has to do with awareness and confidence.
 Being a leader is not a title that once you earn it you expect your dog to listen to you and respect you.
 If you are not up to the task, the privilege will be removed.
-Kind of like your drivers liscense.
+Kind of like your drivers license.
 In a way, your dog will tell you if you’re connected to nature or to your phone!
 I’m guilty to 😉

 Dogs live in the moment, so if at the moment you are not in control of yourself or aware of the environment around you, your pup will probably not listen to you.
 He or she will not trust nor respect you, no matter how much training and conditioning you ´ve worked on manipulating his or her behavior.
 But don’t worry, your dog will still love you though 🙂 They are truly amazing souls.